To develop your dog!

 Using positive reinforcement is the best way to build trust.
 In this way, you will have a dog who wants to listen to you, because he knows that the consequence will always be positive.

-Confrontation methods, such as yelling, punishing or using force, will have the opposite effect and only work in the short term.
-Thus, your dog may decide to listen to you only because he is afraid of the consequence, which increases his stress level and the risk of aggression.
+Confrontation methods, such as yelling, punishing, or using force, will have the opposite effect and only work in the short term.
+Thus, your dog may decide to listen to you only because he is afraid of the consequences, which increases his stress level and the risk of aggression.

 My Dog Protects the Couch or My Bed